EmuDeck/emudeck.github.io/docs/emulators/steamos/vita3k.md

         * <img src="https://github.com/dragoonDorise/EmuDeck/assets/108900299/67c7a8ed-be17-4d45-a327-60489471bba1" height="300">
 2. In `Emulation/roms/psvita`, right click, `Create New - Text File`
 3. Name it `GAMENAME.psvita`
-    * The name of the file is primarily for identifying it in EmulationStation-DE and scraping
+    * The name of the file is primarily for identifying it in ES-DE and Pegasus and scraping
 4. Open the text file in Kate or a text editor of your choice and paste the `Title ID` from Step 1 on a single line
     * Using `Tales of Heart R` as an example:
         * <img src="https://user-images.githubusercontent.com/108900299/196052342-6957f67d-d31c-4479-b4fa-7456d74c085c.png" height="300">
 5. Save the text file and exit out
 6. Repeat for each PlayStation Vita ROM
-7. Your game should now show up in and launch directly from EmulationStation-DE
+7. Your game should now show up in and launch directly from ES-DE and Pegasus

-For additional detail, read EmulationStation-DE's section on Vita3K: [https://gitlab.com/es-de/emulationstation-de/-/blob/master/USERGUIDE.md#sony-playstation-vita](https://gitlab.com/es-de/emulationstation-de/-/blob/master/USERGUIDE.md#sony-playstation-vita)
+For additional detail, read ES-DE's section on Vita3K: [https://gitlab.com/es-de/emulationstation-de/-/blob/master/USERGUIDE.md#sony-playstation-vita](https://gitlab.com/es-de/emulationstation-de/-/blob/master/USERGUIDE.md#sony-playstation-vita)

 ***